eclipse-sumo/sumo/docs/web/docs/Netedit/editModesNetwork.md

 ### Changing connections

 When a new junction is created, or their edges are modified, a set of new connections is automatically created.
 But netedit allows also to customize the connections of a lane using the connection mode.
-When a source lane is selected in connection mode all outgoing lanes at the junction are colored according the the categories below:
+When a source lane is selected in connection mode all outgoing lanes at the junction are colored according to the categories below:

 | Legend                                                  | Meaning                                    | Result of left-click                                 |
 | ------------------------------------------------------- | ------------------------------------------ | ---------------------------------------------------- |